UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Framework

-In the initial step, we train three instances of the XLM-R model ($\theta^{(1)}, \theta^{(2)}, \theta^{(3)}$) with an additional task-specific linear layer on the source language (English) labeled data.
+We first train three instances of the XLM-R model ($\theta^{(1)}, \theta^{(2)}, \theta^{(3)}$) with an additional task-specific linear layer on the source language (English) labeled data.
 Each model has the same architecture (XLM-R large) but is initialized with different random seeds.
-For token-level prediction tasks (\eg\, NER), the \textit{token-level} representations are fed into the classification layer, whereas for sentence-level tasks (\eg\, XNLI) the \texttt{[CLS]} representation is used as input to the classification layer.
-For each task, we fine-tune all the model parameters end-to-end.
+For token-level prediction tasks (\eg\, NER), the \textit{token-level} representations are fed into the classification layer, whereas for sentence-level tasks (\eg\, XNLI), the \texttt{[CLS]} representation is used as input to the classification layer.